 Provide Academic Detailing consisting of individualized outreach to clinicians on chronic pain management topics including challenging conversations, best practices for tapering, and appropriate use of buprenorphine.

 Connect clinicians to educational supports including prescribing guidelines, Project ECHO, and pain education toolkits and trainings.

-3. Synergy provides support for health informatics services, including support in developing approaches to customizing Electronic Medical Records (EMR) systems and strategies to measure and track outcomes.
-Synergy provides consulting services that can assist in developing informatics strategies, identifying available resources, and provide training in this key discipline.
+Support health informatics services, including support in developing approaches to customizing Electronic Medical Records (EMR) systems and strategies to measure and track outcomes.